gl-inet/docs/docs/app/tor.md

 To use the Tor firmware:

-1. Download the correct firmware for your router
+1. Download the correct firmware for your router.
-2. Flash it to the router according to http://www.gl-inet.com/docs/mini/firmware/ DO NOT reserve settings
+2. Flash it to the router according to [this guide](/setup/firmware.md), DO NOT reserve settings.

 If you brick your router after flashing the wrong firmware or wrong way, please use uboot failsafe to debrick the router.